 As you’ve probably heard before, a protein called brachyury is the defining diagnostic marker of chordoma.
 In other words, the presence of brachyury is how pathologists can be sure that a tumor is chordoma.
 That was discovered in 2006 by Dr. Adrienne Flanagan and colleagues in London.

-In the time since, a growing body of research in many labs has built a strong case that brachyury is not only always present in chordoma, but serves as a key driver of the disease, critical to its identity and essential for its survival (see summary of evidence here).
+In the time since, a growing body of research in many labs has built a strong case that brachyury is not only always present in chordoma, but serves as a key driver of the disease, critical to its identity and essential for its survival.
 That coupled with the fact that brachyury is not present in normal tissue points to the exciting possibility that a treatment capable of shutting off brachyury could cure chordoma with minimal side effects – not just slow the disease, but actually cure it.

 The challenge is that brachyury is a very difficult protein to develop drugs against using conventional drug discovery approaches.
 Specifically, it belongs to a class of proteins called transcription factors, whose structure lacks the kinds of “nooks and crannies” to which most drugs bind.